ebanalyse/senda/README.md

 [{'label': 'positiv', 'score': 0.7678486704826355}]
 ```

-The model can most certainly be improved, and we encourage all NLP-enthusiasts to try and train a better model - you can use the `senda` package to do this.
+The model can most certainly be improved, and we encourage all NLP-enthusiasts to train a better model - you can use the `senda` package to do this.

 ## Background
 `senda` is developed as a part of [Ekstra Bladet](https://ekstrabladet.dk/)’s activities on Platform Intelligence in News (PIN).
 PIN is an industrial research project that is carried out in collaboration between the [Technical University of Denmark](https://www.dtu.dk/), [University of Copenhagen](https://www.ku.dk/) and [Copenhagen Business School](https://www.cbs.dk/) with funding from [Innovation Fund Denmark](https://innovationsfonden.dk/).
 The project runs from 2020-2023 and develops recommender systems and natural language processing systems geared for news publishing, some of which are open sourced like `senda`.

+## Shout-outs
+- Thanks to [Alexandra Institute](https://alexandra.dk/) for doing all of the heavy lifting by annotating [Danish tweets]((https://github.com/alexandrainst/danlp/blob/master/docs/docs/datasets.md#twitter-sentiment)) (and publishing them).

 ## Contact
 We hope, that you will find `senda` useful.